It's June 16, 2020 and Microsoft released Cumulative Update 17 for Exchange Server 2016 (KB4556414).…

 EX01-2016\SMTP relay True FrontendTransport Verbose {0.0.0.0:25}

 You can check the SMTP logging status in Exchange admin center.
 Go to mail flow > receive connectors.
 Select the Exchange Server that you want to check.
-Select the SMTP relay receive connector and check in the details pane if it shows Logging – On.
+Select the SMTP relay receive connector and check the details pane if it shows Logging – On.

 Note: If you have more than one Exchange Server in the organization, you most likely have an SMTP relay receive connectors configured on more than one Exchange Server for high availability.
 Check that SMTP relay receive connector logging is enabled on all Exchange Servers.